prgaero/prgaero.github.io/project4b.md

 <a name='intro'></a>
 ## 2. Problem Statement
+In this project, you have two tasks: <br>
+<i>(i)</i> You need your quadrotor to cross over the bridge while avoiding the river.<br>
+<i>(ii)</i> Detect the wall infront of your quadrotor and go through above or below the wall, depending on the height of the wall.<br>
+Let's understand the problem statement in depth.

+Your PRG Husky platform is equipped with a front facing RGB camera, a down facing stereo grayscale and an IMU.
+For the first task, you are in a space with a thin river-like band of blue sheet.
+Only a small region has a ladder

-In this project, your aim is to compute the 3D camera trajectory of a stereo sensor.
+compute the 3D camera trajectory of a stereo sensor.
 Imagine your stereo sensor (DUO Camera) is on a quadrotor facing downwards.
 You can assume that the ground that the camera sees is <b>planar</b>.
 You need to collect data as a ROS bag/video flying the PRG Husky platform.
 You can use the carpets in lab IRB 0108.
 Feel free to change the illumination of the room.
 Define the coordinates as $$(0, 0, 0)$$ as the starting pose (the first frame).

 <a name='implementation'></a>
 ## 3. Implementation